Introduction to Auto Layout

 Xcode will display a preview of your app's UI in the assistant editor.
-By default, it shows you the preview on a iPhone 6s device.
-You can click the + button at the lower-left corner of the assistant editor to add other iOS devices (e.g. iPhone 4s/SE) for preview.
+By default, it shows you the preview on the iPhone 8 device.
+You can click the + button at the lower-left corner of the assistant editor to add other iOS devices (e.g. iPhone SE/8 Plus) for preview.
 If you want to see how the screen looks like in landscape orientation, simply click the rotate button.
 The Preview feature is extremely useful for designing your app's user interface.
-You can make changes to the storyboard (say, adding another button to the view) and see how the UI looks on the chosen devices all at once. ￼
+You can make changes to the storyboard (say, adding another button to the view) and see how the UI looks on the chosen devices all at once.

 If you want to free up some more screen space for the preview pane, hold both command and option keys and then press 0 to hide the Utility area.
 To close the preview, you can click the Adjust Editor Options button and choose Show Editor Only.

-Quick tip: When you add more devices in the preview assistant, Xcode may not be able fit the preview of all devices sizes into the screen at the same time.
+Quick tip: When you add more devices in the preview assistant, Xcode may not be able to fit the preview of all devices sizes into the screen at the same time.
 If you're using a trackpad, you can scroll through the preview by swiping left or right with two fingers.
 What if you're still using a mouse with a scroll wheel?
 Simply hold the shift key to scroll horizontally.

 Now that you have some idea about auto layout and the preview feature, let's add a label to the lower-right part of the view and see how to define the layout constraints for the label.
 Labels in iOS are usually used for displaying simple text and messages.

 In the Interface Builder editor, click the Object library button to open the Object library.
 Drag a label from the Object library and place it near the lower-right corner of the view.
 Double-click the label and change it to "Welcome to Auto Layout" or whatever title you want.
 Then press command+= to resize the label automatically.